pyne/pyne/docs/devsguide/style_guide.rst

 Properties are great!
 There should be exactly one space between the ``property`` keyword and the attribute name.
 There may be no spaces between the attribute name and the colon ``:``.
 All properties should have docstrings.
-There should be no blank lines between the propert declaration line and the following line.
+There should be no blank lines between the property declaration line and the following line.

 .. code-block:: cython